 Bartlesville is also known for its accomplishments in the business world.
 The city served as home to one of the world’s largest oil companies, Phillips Petroleum Co., founded by Bartlesville oil man Frank Phillips.
 The company later became known as Phillips 66 and eventually ConocoPhillips, and in 2012 became two companies: ConocoPhillips and Phillips 66.
 Today, both companies are based in Texas but maintain a large presence in Bartlesville and are the city’s two largest employers.

 In addition to ConocoPhillips and Phillips 66, Bartlesville’s business community continues to thrive, boasting some of the region’s most advanced state-of-the-art infrastructure and skilled workforce.
 Its central location to regional markets and low cost of living make it an ideal place for employers and employees alike.
 For more information about local business opportunities, visit the Bartlesville Development Authority, Bartlesville Redevelopment Trust Authority, Bartlesville Regional Chamber of Commerce and Tri County Technology Center Strategy Center.

 Quality of life

 Bartlesville is a great place to live, work and play, catering to families of all sizes and structures.
-Bartlesville Public School District offers general and advanced education for students pre-K through 12th grade, and older students have the option of two universities, Oklahoma Wesleyan University, which has an extensive Bartlesville campus, and Rogers State University, which is based in Claremore, Oklahoma, but offers on-site instruction at a complex in the heart of the city’s beautiful downtown — a thriving and growing community offering restaurants, shopping and business, thanks to the foresight of community leaders and volunteer groups such as Main Street Bartlesville.
+Bartlesville Public School District offers general and advanced education for students pre-K through 12th grade, and older students have the option of two universities, Oklahoma Wesleyan University, which has an extensive Bartlesville campus, and Rogers State University, which is based in Claremore, Oklahoma, but offers on-site instruction at a complex in the heart of the city’s beautiful downtown — a thriving and growing community offering restaurants, shopping and business, thanks to the foresight of community leaders and volunteer groups.

 For an interactive map of the Bartlesville Area go to the GIS City Maps web page.